-Maple-Sage Sausage Patties are so flavorful and so easy to prepare.
+This breakfast sausage recipe delivers patties that are so moist, so flavorful, and so easy to prepare.

 You will be amazed at how simple is to prepare these fresh and delicious patties at home.

 All you need are a handful of ingredients including ground pork, bread crumbs, fresh herbs, and of course, maple syrup.